Rain, rain, go away…

-Full Disclosure: This review is based on a copy of Rain World given to Hey Poor Player by the Publisher.
+Editor’s note: This review is based on a copy of Rainy Season purchased by the reviewer.